ATM 2019 Theme Descriptions

 This theme includes models and analysis of airport surface operations and the coordination of local airport management decisions with the surrounding airspace decisions.
 Goals can include mitigating delays on scheduled airport operations, airspace delays and congestion and negative environmental impact.
 Topics include airport performance assessment and dynamic scheduling of airport and airspace resources, models that include the use of CDM are welcome.

-This theme includes finance of air traffic services and modernization initiatives, investment analysis of ATM improvements, airport access control policy, equipage issues, adaptation to climate change, appropriate roles of government, air navigation service providers (ANSPs), and industry, and trade-offs between competing policy goals.
+This theme includes economic incentives to change the behaviour of air transport actors, finance of air traffic services and modernization initiatives, investment analysis of ATM improvements, airport access control policy, equipage issues, adaptation to climate change, appropriate roles of government, air navigation service providers (ANSPs), and industry, and trade-offs between competing policy goals.

 Globally interoperable systems and data